gymia/shorty/README.md

 ## Installation Steps for Ubuntu 14.04

 There's a Dockerfile based on Ubuntu 14.04 in the repository which defaults to production environment.
 The environment can be changed by overriding MIX_ENV environment variable and used as testing or development environment.
 For preparing a normal Ubuntu 14.04 installation please follow the steps below.
+HTTP server runs at port 4000 by default and the port can be changed with PORT environment variable.

 1. `wget https://packages.erlang-solutions.com/erlang-solutions_1.0_all.deb && sudo dpkg -i erlang-solutions_1.0_all.deb`
 2. `sudo apt-get update`